Audio4Linux/JDSP4Linux/README.md

 # JamesDSPManager
-Merged with Omnirom DSP Manager features and able to run in all android rom include Samsung,AOSP,Cyanogenmod
+Merged with Omnirom DSP Manager features and able to run in all android rom include Samsung,AOSP,Cyanogenmod We don't work too much around with modifying Android framework

 James DSPManager merge with Omnirom features:
 Basic: